shubhamrohilla007/Delta-demo/README.md

 # Delta-demo
-This is demo for git and github classes
+This is demo for git and github classes.